Louistwee/Data-panels/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Wiki